You should request API keys for your shop (

 If you notice that 429s are coming back, you should reduce the limit until you start getting 200s.
 A sensible strategy for this is probably to iteratively halve the page size until you stop getting 429s.

-The current version of the component doesn’t support the following list of entities:
+The current version of the component doesn’t support next list of entities: